ajh30117/SunSymbolsWebsite/src/content/pages/index.md

   ctaLink: /portfolio
 ---

-I create simple and compelling content that exactly meets readers' needs.
+Creating simple and compelling content that exactly meets readers' needs.

-Specializing in technical writing and B2B copywriting for technology, I use my background in rhetoric, research, and psychology to create completely user-centered content.
+I specialize in **technical writing** and **B2B copywriting** for technology, using my background in rhetoric, research, and psychology to create completely user-centered content.

-Effective writing is an art *and* a science.